Anne Ridler: Life

 Anne Bradby was educated at Downe House School and later published a biography of her headmistress, Olive Willis.
 After six months in Florence and Rome, she took a diploma in journalism at King's College London.

-In 1938, she married Vivian Ridler, the future Printer to Oxford University (1958–78), but then the manager of the Bunhill Press, London, and they had two daughters and two sons.
+In 1938, she married Vivian Ridler, the future Printer to Oxford University (1958–78), but then the manager of the Bunhill Press, London, and they had 4 children.

 She edited Charles Williams: The Image of the City and other Essays (1958) and Charles Williams: Selected Writings (1961).
 A Christian and friend and correspondent of C. S. Lewis, she was on the edge of the Inklings group.
 Also closely associated with T. S. Eliot, she wrote a short but powerful poem, "I Who am Here Dissembled", full of allusions to images in Eliot's own poems, for the anthology T. S. Eliot: A Symposium in honour of his sixtieth birthday.

 For a short time in the 1940s, Ridler was also a successful verse dramatist, writing such plays as Cain (1943) and Shadow Factory: A Nativity Play (1945).

 Poetry: A Magazine of Verse awarded her in 1954 the Oscar Blumenthal Prize and in 1955 the Union League Civic and Arts Poetry Prize.
 In 1998 she was one of four poets who received the Cholmondeley Award from the Society of Authors.